iyzg/notebooks/_src/city-rankings.md

 **2023 (~1 week)**

 The most magical thing walking out of our Airbnb, going 2 blocks surrounded by beautiful architecture, and buying fresh groceries from a local store.
 Nothing else has come quite close to this.
-Also everything in Paris was just amazing, very glad I didn't suffer [Paris Syndrome](https://en.wikipedia.org/wiki/Paris_syndrome).
+Also everything in Paris was just amazing; very glad I didn't suffer [Paris Syndrome](https://en.wikipedia.org/wiki/Paris_syndrome).

 ### Toronto